“Know your waiver rules,” by Jayson Stark, ESPN.com

 If a club has no interest in keeping a particular player, the club may choose to non-tender him, or to not offer him a contract.
 A player generally becomes a candidate to be non-tendered when he is arbitration-eligible and his club determines he is not worth the salary he might command in arbitration.
 A player who is non-tendered becomes a free agent and may sign with any of the 30 Major League clubs, including his former team, at any price.

-The commissioner’s office must approve of any trade involving 1) a player on the disabled list or 2) a transfer of more than $1 million in cash.
+The commissioner’s office must approve of any trade involving 1) a player on the injured list or 2) a transfer of more than $1 million in cash.

 A waiver is permission from other clubs to trade or assign a Major League player’s contract.
 A waiver request is filed through the Commissioner’s Office and granted for a limited time period.
 There are four types of waivers: 1) unconditional release waivers, 2) outright waivers, 3) optional waivers, and 4) trade assignment waivers.